kyma-project/kyma/docs/04-operation-guides/troubleshooting/sec-01-console-403-forbidden.md

 ---
-title: '"403 Forbidden" in the Console'
+title: '"403 Forbidden" in Kyma Dashboard'
 ---

 If you log to the Console and get the `403 Forbidden` error, do the following: